UKCloud/documentation/articles/gpu/gpu-faq.md

 The service is provisioned using NVIDIA cards in the required hosts.
 Different cards are utilised depending on the use case:

-- Visualisation - NVIDIA [M60](http://www.nvidia.com/object/tesla-m60.html) cards with GRID are designed to share virtual GPUs across multiple virtual desktop and application instances
+- Visualisation - NVIDIA [M60](https://www.nvidia.com/content/dam/en-zz/Solutions/design-visualization/solutions/resources/documents1/nvidia-m60-datasheet.pdf) cards with GRID are designed to share virtual GPUs across multiple virtual desktop and application instances

-- Computational (GPGPU) - NVIDIA Tesla [P100](http://www.nvidia.com/object/tesla-p100.html) cards are designed to accelerate the compute-intensive elements of applications.
+- Computational (GPGPU) - NVIDIA Tesla [P100](https://www.nvidia.com/en-us/data-center/tesla-p100/) cards are designed to accelerate the compute-intensive elements of applications

 ### How does Cloud GPU work?

 Cloud GPU utilises NVIDIA's GRID engine to expose GPU resources to client virtual machines (VMs).
 The GPU card is exposed as a shared PCI device which can then be used by the customer's VM.

+### Are there any prerequisites?

+Yes.
+To take advantage of the Cloud GPU service, you must also have UKCloud for VMware VMs running on the UKCloud platform.
+These VMs must be running in a PRIORITY virtual data centre as the GPU mapping requires 100% memory allocation to the VM.
+Further to this, VMs wanting to utilise GPGPUs (NVIDIA Tesla P100) must be built from specific GPGPU enabled templates providing specific BIOS settings.

 ### Does UKCloud require specific NVIDIA driver versions?

 Yes.
 VMs utilising the NVIDIA GRID solution must use the GRID driver matching the driver installed on the vSphere hosts (currently 385.41).
-This driver can be downloaded from the [UKCloud Knowledge Centre](https://portal.skyscapecloud.com/support/knowledge_centre/76dcd09f-3bd4-411f-8343-9fb21be0ceb1).
+This driver can be downloaded from the [UKCloud Portal](https://portal.skyscapecloud.com/support/knowledge_centre/76dcd09f-3bd4-411f-8343-9fb21be0ceb1).

 ### Which compute services support Cloud GPU?

 Currently, Cloud GPU only supports environments provisioned on UKCloud for VMware in regions 5 and 6.
 There are future plans to enable the service on UKCloud for OpenStack and High Performance Compute.

-### Are there any prerequisites?

-Yes.
-To take advantage of the Cloud GPU service, you must also have UKCloud for VMware VMs running on the UKCloud platform.
-These VMs must be running in a 'Priority' virtual data centre as the GPU mapping requires 100% memory allocation to the VM.
-Further to this, VMs wishing to utilise GPGPUs (NVIDIA Tesla P100) must be built from specific GPGPU enabled templates providing specific BIOS settings.

 ### How do I set up Cloud GPU for UKCloud for VMware?